O365/python-o365/README.md

 ### Why choose O365?
-- Almost Full Support for MsGraph and Office 365 Rest Api.
+- Almost Full Support for MsGraph Rest Api.
-- Good Abstraction layer between each Api.
-Change the api (Graph vs Office365) and don't worry about the api internal implementation.
+- Good Abstraction layer for the Api.
 - Full oauth support with automatic handling of refresh tokens.
 - Automatic handling between local datetimes and server datetimes.
 Work with your local datetime and let this library do the rest.
 - Change between different resource with ease: access shared mailboxes, other users resources, SharePoint resources, etc.